abetkin/declared/docs/index.md

 ## Overview

-**declared** a small (< 100 SLOC) python module aiming to solve one simple problem: extracting from the class declaration specially "marked" attributes and forming an `OrderedDict` out of them (or a couple of `OrderedDict`'s).
+**declared** a small (< 100 SLOC) python module aiming to solve one simple problem: extracting from the class declaration instances of the specified class and forming an `OrderedDict` out of them, not adding them to class namespace.

-In `declared` "marked" is considered an attribute that is a `Mark` instance.
-So if you want an attribute to be "collected" from a class you need the type of the former be a `Mark` subclass or registered as such with `abc`.

 **Note:** For those who have used `django-rest-framework`: there you can define fields as attributes of `Serializer` class.
 This package may be regarded as the generalized version of that.